You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 1. Verification of Request

-- Requesting official identification and contact information from the agency representative.
+• In order to verify the identity and authority of the requesting agency, obtain official identification and contact information from the agency representative.

 2. Review the Request for Information